Barevalo1981/rx-glitch/README.md

 # RX GLITCH ⚡️
 **Real-Time Front-End Intelligence for Payment Integrity**

+### 🧠 Founder’s Note
+I didn’t hack the system with code — I hacked it with attention.
+From one client alone, $4.2 million a year was leaking through typos, outdated policies, and manual slip-ups.
+I built a simple pre-check that stopped the bleeding — and then turned it into RX GLITCH,
+an automated denial-prevention engine that catches what humans miss and makes sure the money actually lands where it belongs.

+---

+### ⚡ Mission
+Stop insurance denials before they happen.
+RX GLITCH predicts billing errors in real time — fixing a $300B annual revenue leak in U.S. healthcare.

+---

 RX GLITCH detects hidden payer rule drift before claims are submitted.
 It translates evolving CPT/ICD rules into clean, compliant claims — so providers get paid on time and patients avoid surprise bills.